 The National Heritage Bodies have published guidance on metal theft from church buildings.
-Usually, it is in two parts: the first offers advice for congregations on the significance of lead, how to protect it, and how to respond to thefts; the second offers detailed practical information about the replacement of roofs including the use of appropriate alternative materials on historic church roofs.
+It is in two parts: the first offers advice for congregations on the significance of lead, how to protect it, and how to respond to thefts; the second offers detailed practical information about the replacement of roofs including the use of appropriate alternative materials for historic church roofs.

 There is further information available on heritage crime on the websites listed below.

-Keeping yourself, your volunteers and visitors safe is mostly using common sense.
+Keeping yourself, your volunteers and visitors safe is mostly a case of using common sense.

 Real life threats to your personal safety are very rare, but there are simple steps you can take to minimise the risks.
 People may have followed the same practices for years without anything happening, but a quick reassessment is always worthwhile.